-In the last year, we have increased the amount we source from suppliers with third party certifications for sustainable cocoa.
-These percentages are estimates based on best available data from our suppliers and internal systems.
-According to best available data, we have estimated that in FY20 approximately 16% of our cocoa supply was sourced from suppliers with Fairtrade and/or Rainforest Alliance certifications.
-According to best available data, 100% of our cocoa volume is sourced from suppliers that have one or more of the following: Rainforest Alliance Chain of Custody certification; NDPE policy (No high value conservation deforestation, no peatlands development, and no labor exploitation); 2025 or 2030 net zero deforestation goals that include reforestation and agroforestry efforts that support biodiversity.
+In FY21, we estimated that 59% of cocoa purchased was Rainforest Alliance certified based on supplier data.
+We purchase 100% of cocoa volume from suppliers with one of the following: Rainforest Alliance Chain of Custody certification; NDPE policy (No high value conservation deforestation, no peatlands development, and no labor exploitation); 2025 or 2030 net zero deforestation goals that include reforestation and agroforestry efforts that support biodiversity.